NSERC Funding opportunities

 Organization’s financial status

 Your PromoScience application must also include the financial information listed below.
 This information is not counted in the five-page limit and must also conform to the general presentation guidelines.
-Before completing this section, review the guidelines on the use of grant funds within the PromoScience Grants Guide.
+Before completing this section, review the guidelines on the eligibility of expenses.

-• Proof of non-profit status (not applicable to post-secondary institution applicants)—e.g., certificate of incorporation, audited financial statement including notes, notification of registration
+• Proof of non-profit status (not applicable to institutions on NSERC’s List of eligible institutions)—e.g., certificate of incorporation, audited financial statement including notes, notification of registration

 • projected revenues of your program(s) (breakdown by source: PromoScience, federal government, provincial government, private sector, foundations, self-generated, university, etc.)